plokhotnyuk/jsoniter-scala/README.md

 - Primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `Option`, Scala collections, arrays and value classes for all them or case classes are supported
 - Types that supported as map keys are all which can be represented by single value, basically it is all above excluding case classes, arrays & collections
-- Implicitly resolvable codecs for any types: primitive, collections, enums, ADTs, etc.
+- Implicitly resolvable codecs for all above types, so in most cases it is easy to customize except ADTs.
 - Need to materialize for all case classes used in nested structures using implicitly resolvable codecs
 - Case classes should be defined as a top-level class or directly inside of another class or object
 - Fields with default values that defined in a constructor are optional, other fields are required (no special annotation required)